jasonrundell/arcline/README.md

-# ARCline - ARC Raiders Multi-Hotline Web App
+# ARCline - ARC Raiders Multi-Hotline Voice System

-A retro-styled, multi-hotline web application for the ARC Raiders universe, built for the [Twilio Web Dev Challenge](https://codetv.dev/blog/web-dev-challenge-hackathon-s2e11-code-powered-phone-hotline).
+A voice-based multi-hotline system for the ARC Raiders universe, built with Twilio ConversationRelay.
+Users call a single phone number and select from 5 different hotlines by pressing 1-5.

 1 XXX ARC-LINE (272-5463) (272-5463 not available)